 - Obvious signs that your child cannot comfortably participate in class activities (even without a fever)

 Symptoms should be absent before the student returns to school.
 Children with communicable diseases will be excluded from school.
 Please contact your physician in these cases, and notify the nurse or specialist when a diagnosis is established.
+Please remember to call the health office and report your student's absence.

 List of common contagious illnesses for which you should call the Health Office include: